Owlet (OWLT) and Its Competitors Head to Head Review

-Owlet (NYSE:OWLT – Get Rating) is one of 28 publicly-traded companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare Owlet to related companies based on the strength of its risk, institutional ownership, dividends, valuation, profitability, analyst recommendations and earnings.
+Owlet (NYSE:OWLT – Get Rating) is one of 28 publicly-traded companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it contrast to its peers?
+We will compare Owlet to related businesses based on the strength of its dividends, risk, profitability, analyst recommendations, earnings, institutional ownership and valuation.

 Analyst Ratings

-This is a summary of recent ratings for Owlet and its competitors, as provided by MarketBeat.
+This is a breakdown of current ratings and price targets for Owlet and its peers, as reported by MarketBeat.com.

 |Sell Ratings